RPS Superintendent calls teen’s murder “heartbreaking”

 RICHMOND, Va.
 (WWBT) -A crisis support team was available to students here at Armstrong High School after one of their 9th-grade students was shot dead in Gilpin Court on Monday night.

-Counselors met with students and staff as they grieved the loss of their classmate, Tynashia Humphries.
+Counselors met with students and staff as they grieved the loss of their classmate, Tynashia Humphrey.

 While RPS has these programs in place to help students, Superintendent Jason Kamras says he wishes none of it was even necessary.